Tim Booth

 Timothy Booth (born 4 February 1960) is an English singer-songwriter, actor and dancer.
 He is the lead singer and co-founder of the indie rock band James, and co-wrote several of their hit singles including "Sit Down", "Come Home", and "Laid".
-As an actor, Booth is best known for portraying Victor Zsasz in the 2005 film Batman Begins.
+As an actor, Booth is also known for portraying Victor Zsasz in the 2005 film Batman Begins.